 Now that the hard stuff is done, all you have left is to make a diffuser and put it on the light head.
 Use 2 sheets of parchment paper the size of your light and tape them just on two sides so you can easily remove them if needed.

-That’s it for step #2, so let’s go to the final step that includes making a stand for your light.
+That’s it for step #2, so let’s go to the final step which includes making a stand for your light.
 It should be a breeze.

 #3 Step – Making a Light Stand